 - Less chance of roaming.

-- Less likely to contract FIV or FeLV.
+- Less likely to contract feline immunodeficiency virus (FIV) or feline leukemia virus (FeLV).

 - Eliminates the chances of developing pyometra (infection of the uterus).